Officers arrest 3 after search related to Hialeah shooting

 A Miami-Dade Fire Rescue helicopter took the wounded man to Jackson Memorial Hospital's Ryder Trauma Center.

-The Hialeah Police Department hasn't responded to Local 10 News' inquiries on the incident that prompted heavy police activity in the neighborhood.
+Lt.
+Eddie Rodriguez said it appears the victim was being sought and targeted by the suspects.

-Hialeah detectives have yet to released the identities of the three suspects or an update on the condition of the wounded man.
+Hialeah police have yet to released the identities of the three suspects or an update on the condition of the wounded man.

 Copyright 2018 by WPLG Local10.com - All rights reserved.